core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ### Using names in keys

-The encoding rules of each 'list' instance are defined in {{container-with-name}}.
+The encoding rules of each 'list' entry are defined in {{container-with-name}}.

 CBOR diagnostic notation: